What is Library Reserves?

 You can also email firstname.lastname@example.org for assistance with Library Reserves requests.

-When emailing, please include the course number in the Subject line (i.e. SOC 101) of the email and include as much bibliographic information as possible, such as
+When emailing, please include the semester and course number in the Subject line (i.e. Fall 2020 SOC 101) of the email and include as much bibliographic information as possible, such as

 The Library purchases materials for Library Reserves as part of the Library’s CALM initiative.
 All Library Purchase Requests are not guaranteed.
 Requests are approved depending on cost and availability of materials.